treeverse/lakeFS/design/open/epsilon-unity/epsilon-unity-exporter.md

 2 person-weeks.

+### Phase 3: Cleanups

+* Transform CRC files (These files are not required by Delta, but are generated anyway!)
+* Incremental reprocessing

 ## Current limitations and future plans

 * Cannot write directly to Unity.
 This is the big issue.
 It cannot be